Careers360 Logo

 Imagine you’re at a supermarket with a fixed budget.
 Linear Programming helps you decide how many chocolates and how many chips you can buy to be the happiest without overspending.
-Linear programming is not just about finding the best solution—it’s about understanding the limits of possibility.
+Linear programming is not just about finding the best solution; it’s about understanding the limits of possibility.
 Linear programming is a mathematical technique that is used for maximising or minimising a linear objective function, subject to a set of linear constraints.
 These NCERT Solutions for Class 12 Maths will help students learn about the application of the systems of linear inequalities/equations to solve some real-life problems of various types.
 In real-life situations, a linear programming problem is like getting a maximum profit using limited resources and fulfilling customers' demand without going over budget.

 This Story also Contains

 Linear programming teaches us that decisions are not just numbers; they are balanced strategies.
 The objective of these Class 12 NCERT solutions is to provide students with high-quality study material along with clear explanations of the problems.
 Many toppers rely on NCERT Solutions since they are designed as per the latest NCERT syllabus.
 These NCERT Solutions for Class 12 are trustworthy and reliable, as they are created by subject matter experts at Careers360, making them an essential resource for exam preparation.
-Check this NCERT article for complete syllabus coverage along with NCERT Books, Solutions, Syllabus, and Exemplar Problems with Solutions.

 Students who wish to access the Class 12 Maths Chapter 12 NCERT Solutions can click on the link below to download the complete solution in PDF.